 In this article we’re going to show you how to sidechain in Ableton, using the compressor.
-You can use the glue compressor, or any other compressor if you like and the steps are identical.
+You can use the glue compressor, or any other 3rd party compressor plugin – the steps are identical.

 1. Load Ableton's Compressor On A Track

 First, you need to load your compressor on an audio signal that you want to be ducked out of the way of your sidechain signal.

 For instance, if you want Bass to duck out of the way of a Kick, you put the sidechain compressor on the Bass channel, and use the sidechain input as your Kick.

 If you want your chords to have a pumping rhythmic effect to the Kick, put the compressor on your chords, and the sidechain input as your Kick drum.